Nyaya: Śabda (word, testimony)

 Śabda (शब्द) means relying on word, testimony of past or present reliable experts.
 Hiriyanna explains Sabda-pramana as a concept which means testimony of a reliable and trustworthy person (āptavākya).
 The schools of Hinduism which consider it epistemically valid suggest that a human being needs to know numerous facts, and with the limited time and energy available, he can learn only a fraction of those facts and truths directly.
 He must rely on others, his parent, family, friends, teachers, ancestors and kindred members of society to rapidly acquire and share knowledge and thereby enrich each other's lives.
 This means of gaining proper knowledge is either spoken or written, but through Sabda (words).
 The reliability of the source is important, and legitimate knowledge can only come from the Sabda of reliable sources.
 The disagreement between the schools of Hinduism has been on how to establish reliability.
 Some schools, such as Carvaka, state that this is never possible, and therefore Sabda is not a proper pramana.
 Other schools debate means to establish reliability.

 Testimony can be of two types, Vaidika (Vedic), which are the words of the four sacred Vedas, and Laukika, or words and writings of trustworthy human beings.
 Vaidika testimony is preferred over Laukika testimony.
 Laukika-sourced knowledge must be questioned and revised as more trustworthy knowledge becomes available.

+Direct Realism

+In Nyaya philosophy, direct realism asserts that our cognitions are informational states revealing external objects.
+According to Nyaya, the world consists of stable, three-dimensional objects, and their system of categories accurately mirrors reality's structure.
+Nyaya philosophy emphasizes the importance of universals, qualities, and relations in understanding the organization of the world.
+These foundational elements are believed to play essential roles in determining the phenomenological, causal, and logical organization of the world, playing a crucial role in the classification of objects.

 Comparison with other schools of Hinduism

 Each school of Hinduism has its own treatises on epistemology, with different number of Pramanas.
-For example, compared to Nyaya school's four pramanas, Carvaka school has just one (perception), while Advaita Vedanta school recognizes six means to reliable knowledge.
+For example, compared to Nyāya school's four pramanas, Carvaka school has just one (perception), while Advaita Vedanta school recognizes six means to reliable knowledge.